mayan-edms/Mayan-EDMS/README.md

 * GridFS - a storage specification for large objects in MongoDB
 * MongoDB - a scalable, open source, document-oriented database

-Or execute pip install -r requirements/production.txt to install the dependencies automatically.

-Executables:
+Libraries:

-* libmagic - MIME detection library
+* libmagic - MIME detection library, if not installed Mayan will fall back to using python's simpler mimetype built in library

-* tesseract-ocr - An OCR Engine that was developed at HP Labs between 1985 and 1995... and now at Google.
-* unpaper - post-processing scanned and photocopied book pages
+Mayan has the ability to switch between different image conversion backends, at the moment these two are supported:

 * ImageMagick - Convert, Edit, Or Compose Bitmap Images
 * GraphicMagick - Robust collection of tools and libraries to read, write, and manipulate an image.